awoie/vp-token-spec/README.md

 ---

-Was not sure if it was ok to take out these examples
+Was not sure if it was ok to take out following four examples

-## vc encoding options
+## VC encoding options

 ### W3C Verifiable Credential in JWT format using external JWT proof